-Roberta (“Bobbi”) D. Liebenberg is a partner at Fine, Kaplan and Black in Philadelphia, where she focuses her practice on class actions, antitrust and complex commercial litigation, representing both plaintiffs and defendants.
-In 2015, she was appointed to the Board of Directors of the American Bar Association Retirement Funds, which has over $5.6 billion in assets and serves over 4,000 participating law firm plans.
-In 2016, she was appointed to the Board of the American Antitrust Institute, and in 2018 she was appointed to the National Board of Directors of YWCA USA.
+Roberta (“Bobbi”) D. Liebenberg is a senior partner at Fine, Kaplan and Black in Philadelphia, where she focuses her practice on class actions, antitrust and complex commercial litigation, representing both plaintiffs and defendants.
+She is now Lead Counsel for the End Payer Class in the Generic Pharmaceuticals Pricing Antitrust Litigation, which is the largest pending antitrust MDL in the country.
+She was also one of trial counsel for the class in the Urethanes Antitrust Litigation, where a $1.06 billion judgment was entered against Dow Chemical Company after a four week jury trial.
+That was the largest price-fixing judgment ever.
+She is a principal in The Red Bee Group, a women-owned consulting group that uses data-based strategies to attain DEI objectives.
+In 2015, she was appointed to the Board of Directors of the American Bar Association Retirement Funds, which has over $5.5 billion in assets and serves over 4,000 participating law firm plans.
+In 2016, she was appointed to the Board of the American Antitrust Institute.

 In May 2015, The National Law Journal named Ms. Liebenberg as one of the nation’s 75 most “Outstanding Women Lawyers.”
 Previously, in 2007, The National Law Journal had listed her as one of its “50 Most Influential Women Lawyers in America.”
+The National Law Journal also named her as one of the “Elite Women of the Plaintiffs’ Bar” in 2019.
 She has been named five times as one of the “Top Ten Super Lawyers in Pennsylvania.”
 She has long been listed in the highest band-level of leading antitrust lawyers by the Chambers USA Guide: America’s Leading Business Lawyers, which has described her as “a first-class litigator” and stated that “she truly is one of the most talented and accomplished antitrust lawyers in the country.”
-In 2013 and 2018, Best Lawyers in America named her as Philadelphia “Lawyer of the Year” in Antitrust Litigation.
+In 2013, 2018, and 2020, Best Lawyers in America named her as Philadelphia “Lawyer of the Year” in Antitrust Litigation.